The Statistics Department offers several types of free statistical consultation, via STAT 551, SOS and STAT 450/550, as follows:

 SOS is funded by the UBC Office of the Provost and Vice-President, Research and Innovation.

-As part of our ongoing efforts to bring current research into the classroom and promote interdisciplinary collaborations, the students enrolled in STAT 450 and STAT 550 will provide free statistical analyses in Term 2 of each academic year.
+As part of our ongoing efforts to bring current research into the classroom and promote interdisciplinary collaborations, the students enrolled in STAT 450, STAT 550, and (new this year) STAT 540 will provide free statistical analyses in Term 2 of each academic year.
 The students will be carrying out this academic activity under the co-supervision of faculty instructors.
-All students STAT 450 will carry out the TCPS 2 CORE ethics training and the data will be treated with confidentiality within the courses and only re-used in these courses on other years, with your permission.
+All students STAT 450 and STAT 540 will carry out the TCPS 2 CORE ethics training and the data will be treated with confidentiality within the courses and only re-used in these courses on other years, with your permission.

 Research projects from all UBC and non-UBC units and all levels of researchers (but particularly UBC undergraduate and graduate students) are welcome.
 We prioritize well-focused projects with one or two specific questions to be addressed using already collected data.

 Throughout the academic term, STAT 450 students will identify appropriate approaches to the analysis, carry these out, provide a report interpreting their results, and prepare a poster to summarize their work.
-To give the students the opportunity to practice and enhance their communication skills, we require a representative of your project to meet with the STAT 450 class at least 3 times (video conference call and if local in person at least once) to describe your research project in more detail, to answer questions the students may have in the course of their work, and/or to provide feedback on preliminary results.
+To give the students the opportunity to practice and enhance their communication skills, we require a representative of your project to meet with the STAT 450 class at least 3 times (in person at least once) to describe your research project in more detail, to answer questions the students may have in the course of their work, and/or to provide feedback on preliminary results.
 We expect that this will, to your advantage, result in a better final product.

 If your project is selected for STAT 550, you will be required to attend the class on two occasions (zoom possible if necessary) where the first time will be to discuss your research questions and your data and the second time after the students have begun the analysis to answer any questions.
 The time from the first class meeting to the final analysis report will be about 6 weeks.